Student Learning Outcomes

 CBU mechanical engineering graduates are expected to:

-- Be able to articulate a Christian worldview on personal, professional, technical, and societal issues.
+- An ability to articulate a Christian worldview on personal, professional, technical, and societal issues

 - An ability to develop attributes of leadership in an innovation-driven environment